 - Other Jewish texts on disability issues include: "For my house shall be a house of prayer for all people."
 (Isaiah 56:5)

-- "But Moses said to the Lord, 'Please, O Lord, I have never been a man of words, either in times past or now that You have spoken to Your servant; I am slow of speech and slow of tongue.'
+- "But Moses said to the Lord, 'Please, O Eternal, I have never been a man of words, either in times past or now that You have spoken to Your servant; I am slow of speech and slow of tongue.'
 And the Lord said to him, 'Who gives man speech?
 Who makes him dumb or deaf, seeing or blind?
-Is it not I, the Lord?'"(Exodus 4:10-11)
+Is it not I, the Eternal?'"(Exodus 4:10-11)

 Related Press Releases

 Disability Inclusion and Jewish Values